LIS

 C. Clinically managed high intensity residential services (adult) and clinically managed medium intensity residential services (adolescent) (ASAM Level 3.5) staff requirements.

 1. The interdisciplinary team shall include CATPs, physicians, or physician extenders and allied health professionals.
-Physicians and physician extenders who are either employed by or contracted with the agency or through referral arrangements with the agency and who shall have a DEA-X number to prescribe buprenorphine.
+Physicians and physician extenders who have a current DEA registration authorizing the prescribing of scheduled drugs, including Schedule III drugs, and who are either employed by or contracted with the agency or through referral arrangements with the agency.
 ASAM Level 3.5 may utilize CSACs or CSAC-supervisees to provide substance use disorder counseling and psychoeducational services within their scopes of practice as defined in § 54.1-3507.1 of the Code of Virginia.

 2. Staff shall provide awake 24-hour onsite supervision.
 The provider's staffing plan must be in compliance with DBHDS licensing regulations for staffing plans set forth in 12VAC35-46-870 and 12VAC35-105-590.